marick/lein-midje/README.md

-This requires that the [lazytest](http://clojars.org/com.intelie/lazytest) dependency be included in your project, as in:
+This requires that the [lazytest](http://clojars.org/com.intelie/lazytest) dependency be included in your `project.clj` file, as in:

       [com.intelie/lazytest "1.0.0-SNAPSHOT"]]